yljh21328/project-config-example-trusty/README.md

 ## Basic checks

+Prerequisites: The following packages need to be installed for the `zuul` tox environment tests to pass: sudo apt-get install libxml2-dev libxslt1-dev  python-dev build-essential

 1. Run `tox` to run some basic syntax checks to validate the syntax of your configuration files.

 ## Credits